 Business owners who are self-employed persons (SEP) are also required to enrol themselves in an MPF scheme and open an SEP account within the first 60 days of becoming self-employed.
 They are required to make mandatory contributions equal to 5% of their relevant income to an MPF scheme on a monthly or yearly basis.
 You may refer to the website of the MPF Schemes Authority for details.

 Notwithstanding this, the Government recognises that there are merits in concluding Comprehensive Double Taxation Agreements (CDTAs) with our trading partners to help investors better assess their potential tax liabilities on economic activities and provide an added incentive for overseas companies to do business in Hong Kong.
-As at November 2022, Hong Kong has signed CDTAs with 46 jurisdictions and is in negotiations with 13 jurisdictions.
+As of May 2025, Hong Kong maintains CDTAs with 52 jurisdictions while negotiating with 18 more.

 Serviced apartments are also a good choice, particularly if you are coming with your family and wish to have a more homelike and spacious living space.
 Serviced apartments come with an equipped kitchen, amenities and periodic housekeeping service, and are usually more cost effective for longer stays.